Bureau of Indian Affairs building takeover: Preparation

 AIM members had done research and organized to prepare for their 1972 cross-country journey and anticipated negotiating with the federal government.
 They researched, organized, and prepared in 1972 after the brief BIA takeover in 1971.
 Understanding the law was essential to bringing the claims of Indian tribes and the urban populations forward to policy makers and the courts.
-Volunteer attorneys and other scholars researched the laws, executive orders, and BIA budgeting and practices to inform the AIM agenda of exposing government misdirection and illegal practice.
+Volunteer attorneys and other scholars who had studied the laws, executive orders, and BIA budgeting and practices to inform the AIM agenda of exposing government misdirection and illegal practice.

-Indians were concerned about the lands they had lost through treaties, speculation, and corruption.
+These Indians were concerned about the lands they had lost through treaties, speculation, and corruption.
 They struggled to make lives on the small areas of reservations, often isolated from population centers.
+According to History, "Its leaders took inspiration from the civil rights movement and the policies of nonviolent confrontation that many of its leaders espoused, although as the years went on AIM members would occasionally take up arms.".
+The Native Americans wanted to protest peacefully and nonviolent, all they wanted was to be heard and be treated better with fair rights as everyone else.

-Momentum and support grew for AIM among younger Native Americans and First Nations peoples.
+Momentum and support grew for the AIM among younger Native Americans and First Nations peoples.
 Unlike in 1971, the groups were prepared and focused on their target.
 Sympathetic groups joined the planning: